-ID Condition Plan Comments

-PROTE PROTECTION OF PUBLIC INFRASTRUCTURE

-A9 Unless the Proponent and the applicable authority agree otherwise, the Proponent must: (a) undertake any works on or in the vicinity of public infrastructure in consultation with the applicable public authority or service provider responsible for the public infrastructure; (b) repair, or pay the full costs associated with repairing, any public infrastructure that is damaged by the development; and (c) relocate, or pay the full costs associated with relocating, any public infrastructure that needs to be relocated as a result of the development. (d) This condition does not apply to any damage to roads caused as a result of general road usage which is expressly provided for in the conditions of this approval.
-EMS
+ID Condition Plan Comments A7 This approval will lapse if the Proponent does not physically commence the development within 5 years of the date on which it is granted.
+EMS EVIDE NCE OF CONSULTATION Where conditions of this approval require consultation with an identified party, the Proponent must: (a) consult with the relevant party prior to submitting the subject document to the Planning Secretary for approval; and A8 (b) provide details of the consultation undertaken including: CEMP and subplans (i) the outcome of that consultation, matters resolved and unresolved; and 5 3 6 3 3 3 5 (ii) details of any disagreement remaining between the party consulted and the Proponent and how the Proponent has addressed the matters not resolved.
+PROTE ECTION OF PUBLIC INFRASTRUCTURE Unless the Proponent and the applicable authority agree otherwise, the Proponent must: (a) undertake any works on or in the vicinity of public infrastructure in consultation with the applicable public authority or service provider responsible for the public infrastructure; A9 (b) repair, or pay the full costs associated with repairing, any public infrastructure that is damaged by the development; and EMS (c) relocate, or pay the full costs associated with relocating, any public infrastructure that needs to be relocated as a result of the development. (d) This condition does not apply to any damage to roads caused as a result of general road usage which is expressly provided for in the conditions of this approval.
+DEMO LITION

-DEMOL ITION

-A10 The Proponent must ensure that all demolition work on site is carried out in accordance with AS 2601-2001: The Demolition of Structures (Standards Australia, 2001), or its latest version.
+ID Condition Plan Comments A10 The Proponent must ensure that all demolition work on site is carried out in accordance with AS 2601-2001: The Demolition of Structures (Standards Australia, 2001), or its latest version.
 N/A No demolition works are proposed.

-STRUC TURAL ADEQUACY

-A11 All new buildings and structures, and any alterations or additions to existing buildings and structures, that are part of the development, must be constructed in accordance with the relevant requirements of the BCA; and where the BCA is not applicable, to the relevant Australian Standard.
-Notes: Under Part 6 of the EP&A Act, the Proponent is required to obtain construction and occupation certificates for the proposed building works.
+STRUC CTURAL ADEQUACY All new buildings and structures, and any alterations or additions to existing buildings and structures, that are part of the development, must be constructed in accordance with the relevant requirements of the BCA; and where the BCA is not applicable, to the relevant Australian Standard.
+A11 Notes: Design Under Part 6 of the EP&A Act, the Proponent is required to obtain construction and occupation certificates for the proposed building works.
 The EP&A Regulation sets out the requirements for the certification of the development.
-Design

-COMPL IANCE

-A12 The Proponent must ensure that all of its employees, contractors (and their sub-contractors) are made aware of, and are instructed to comply with, the conditions of this approval relevant to activities they carry out in respect of the development.
-CEMP
+COMP LIANCE l A12 The Proponent must ensure that all of its employees, contractors (and their sub-contractors) are made aware of, and are instructed to comply with, the conditions of this approval relevant to activities they carry out in respect of the development. СЕМР OPERA ATION OF PLANT AND EQUIPMENT